tekkosu/TheBusyBeavers/README.txt

 INITIAL SETUP

-- set up virtual environment on flip, in folder of your choice bash virtualenv venv -p $(which python3)
+- set up virtual environment on flip, in folder of your choice (don't set it up in the same folder as the Ethical Eats github folder) bash virtualenv venv -p $(which python3)
 - activate your virtual env